aquasecurity/marketplaces/aws/docs/eks/pages/aqua-for-production.md

 # Launch Aqua platform for production-ready EKS environment

 ## Overview
-A production-grade Aqua platform deployment requires a managed Postgres database installation like Amazon RDS.
-Click here for RDS requirements.
+A <b><i>production-grade</i></b> Aqua platform deployment requires a <b>managed Postgres database</b> installation like Amazon RDS.
 This is a highly scalable and resilient architecture recommended for production workloads.

+Just follow these <b>5 SIMPLE STEPS</b> to get up and running.
 ![Deployment Scenario 2](../../../images/Deployment_Scenario2.png)

 ## Step 1: Configure Your EKS cluster